phobos/phobos/README.md

 <!--- The first time I read this I assumed that phobos_boot.rb included code to start the executor.
 It wasn't clear to me that it wass there for other things. --->
 ### <a name="usage-consuming-messages-from-kafka"></a> Consuming messages from Kafka

 Messages from Kafka are consumed using __handlers__.
-You can use Phobos __executors__ or use it [programmatically](#usage-programmatically), but __handlers__ will always be used.
+You can use Phobos __executors__ or include it in your own projet [as a library](#usage-as-library), but __handlers__ will always be used.
 To create a handler class, simply include the module `Phobos::Handler`.
 This module allows Phobos to manage the life cycle of your handler.

 A handler must implement the method `#consume(payload, metadata)`.